 So, rest assured that we’re not plugging Generac’s for the sake of supporting the brand.
 Actually, we’d much rather see stiffer competition on the market to force more innovation.
 For the moment, though, Generac is where it’s at for reliable and capable whole-house backup.

 Which is the Best Generator for Your Home?

-If you’re on a budget, we think the Generac is the best choice for you.
+If you’re on a budget, we think the Generac 11KW is the best choice for you.
 It’s much better thought-out than other generators in its price range, and it provides a lot of bang for your buck.
-It has enough juice to power an average house in comfort.
+It has enough juice to power all the basics in an average house.

-If you have a larger house, a central air system, lots of appliances, or outbuildings to think about, the larger Kohler 20KW is your best bet.
-It’s also the best bet for people who simply want a generator that will get them through an outage without really noticing any difference.
+If you have a larger house, a central air system, lots of appliances, or outbuildings to think about, the larger Generac 22KW is your best bet.
+It’s also the best bet for people who simply want a generator that will get them through an outage without having to make any compromises.